zendesk/sunshine-conversations-byoc/README.md

 3. Python3 (+ pip3)
     1. Python3 dependencies: `pip3 install smooch`
 4. External system to send webhooks

-## Push environment variables to AWS (SSM)
-Use the command `aws ssm put-parameter --name supermanToken --type String --value mySupermanToken`
-* connectCampaignIds
-NOTE: Serverless will raise a warning if keys are specified (serverless.yml) but not found in the AWS SSM/environment
-NOTE: _connectCampaignIds_ can contain a comma-separated list of authorised CampaignIds

 ## Clone code
 Clone this project